Minor in Museum Studies

 The Museum Studies Minor will prepare students for the terminal M.A. degree in Museum Studies, or for additional on-the-job training for work in museums.
 Graduates will appreciate the role and power of museums in the world as centers of learning, enjoyment, and community engagement, and as stewards of cultural and natural heritage.

-Admission to the Minor is open to all students with upper-division standing and who have completed M S 201 and M S 202 with a minimum grade of C.
+Admission to the Minor is open to all students with upper-division standing and who have completed M S 201 or M S 202 with a minimum grade of C.

 All coursework used to satisfy the requirements of the minor must be completed with a minimum grade point average of 2.0.